earthc6/docs/docs/signing/sign.md

 ### Sign Canister Method

-sign is used to sign a canister methods update or query by connected user.
+sign is used to sign canister methods like update or query by connected user.

 ```js
   const response = await window.earth.sign({